cecois/cbbutil/updaters/MISSINGSandNEWS.md

 * shutting down from coast to coast
 	* 456,* (inaugural)
 	* 456,52:00
+* but they can send them to you personally
+	* 199,55:00
 * working in the lab
 	* all halloween specials
 	* 183,11:30